zashari/alzheimer-mri-processing-pipeline/README.md

 ## Overview

-This repository provides a **complete 3D NIfTI preprocessing pipeline** for **ADNI T1-weighted MRI** data, transforming raw medical imaging files into training-ready 2D image sequences optimized for temporal deep learning models (e.g., CNN+LSTM architectures).
+This repository provides a **complete 3D NIfTI preprocessing pipeline** for **ADNI T1-weighted MRI** data, transforming raw medical imaging files into training-ready 2D image sequences optimized for temporal deep learning models (e.g., CNN+LSTM architectures), or even non-temporal deep learning models.

 The pipeline was developed in **early 2025** as part of a final-year thesis project, with the goal of reducing time spent on data wrangling so researchers can focus on modeling and experimentation.